Sharing a Successful Quality Culture – But How?

-In my last blog post, I shared that organizational culture is a purposefully created concept that must be communicated from the top down consistently if you want cultural adoption and business success.
-Practically, though, how do you build and share an organizational culture across varied people, teams, time zones and geographic cultures?
-And, if your culture is focused specifically on quality, do you do anything different?
+In my last blog post, I shared that organizational culture is a purposefully created concept that must be communicated from the top-down consistently if you want cultural adoption and business success.
+Practically, though, how do you build and share an organizational culture across varied people, teams, time zones, and geographic cultures?
+And, if your culture is focused specifically on quality, do you do anything differently?

 1. Ensure executives are involved and accountable for culture dissemination.

 - If you are at the top, interact with other leaders – team members take their cue from you.
 If your relationships are inclusive, respectful, and collaborative, this sets the tone for team cooperation and proactive collaboration.

 - Identify the end-state (goals) for your quality culture and then communicate the measures that indicate success at incremental steps.